 How-to Ensure Restaurant Staff Safety: Safe at Work

-Since restaurants are usually very fast-paced work environments, they are higher risk for accidents to occur.
-As an owner or manager, do not over expect and push workers to go faster than they should.
+Since restaurants are usually very fast-paced work environments, they are at higher risk for accidents to occur.
+As an owner or manager, do not over-expect and push workers to go faster than they should.
 If someone feels rushed, they are more likely to make a mistake.
 This is when an accident is more likely to occur.